mvhenten/Hotglue-JS-for-Transmediale-2K-12/README.md

-## Simple plugin that injects the 'hotglue' feature into jquery
+## Simple jQuery plugin that injects the 'hotglue' feature into jquery

 This is a one-off plugin for transmediale 2012 site.
 All it does is pick a number of links out of a jquery selection, and changes them into something